cms-fastsim/HadShowerTuning_Old/README.md

    * longitudinal energy profiles (TH1F), one bin per detector layer
       * longEProf_perLayer_* (see explanation above)
    * showerStart: position of shower start (TVector3)
+   * primary_atEndVertex_position : position of the primary where it dies in geant4 (usualy the shower start, but low energy particles may loose all energy before the shower starts) (TVector3)
+   * primary_atEndVertex_momentum : momentum of the primary where it stops existing before it dies in geant4 (TVector3)
+   * primary_atEndVertex_kinE : first element of this vector is the kinematic energy of the particle before it dies in geant4 (TVectorT<double>)
    * vertex_pi0_1: shower from hardest pi0 (TVector3)
    * vector_pi0_2: shower from 2nd hardest pi0 (TVector3)